martinjrobins/sabs-scientific-computing-linear-algebra/_episodes/01-gaussian-elimination.md

 eq3: & & & 2y &  + & 4z &  = & c'
 \end{align}

+The problem here is that we have zero for the pivot in eq2.
 This can easily be switched into upper triangular form by switching rows two and three.

+**Partial pivoting**: In general, we should be worried about both zero and very small pivot values, as in the latter case they will lead to division by a small value, which can cause large roundoff errors.
+So common practice is to select a row/pivot value such that the pivot value is as large as possible

 ### Singular matrices in Gaussian Elimination